plone/plone.restapi/docs/source/users.rst

     requests.post('http://localhost:8080/Plone/@users', auth=('admin', 'admin'), headers={'Accept': 'application/json', 'Content-Type': 'application/json'}, params={'username': 'noam', 'email': 'chomsky@mit.edu', 'password': 'colorlessgreenideas'})

 .. note::
-    username, email, and password are required.
+    By default, "username", and "password" are required fields.
+If email login is enabled, "email" and "password" are required fields.
 All other fields in the example are optional.

 If the user has been created successfully, the server will respond with a status 201 (Created).
-The 'Location' header contains the URL of the newly created user and the resource representaion in the payload:
+The 'Location' header contains the URL of the newly created user and the resource representation in the payload:

 .. literalinclude:: _json/users_created.json
    :language: js